1542shin/my-fav-spot/README.md

 # MyFavSpot

-MyFavSpot is web front-end project.
+MyFavSpot is web front-end project with React/Redux library.
-It searches restaurants and shows the lists.
+It searches restaurants and allows you to add restaurants to your favorites list.
-You can also save restaurants as your favorite one.

 The search feature uses Yelp API.

 ## Requirement

-Please request temporary access for CORS at the website
+The project requires access from cors-anywhere server.

 [CORS Anywhere](https://cors-anywhere.herokuapp.com/corsdemo) ([https://cors-anywhere.herokuapp.com/corsdemo](https://cors-anywhere.herokuapp.com/corsdemo))